uppedtrout/Better-config/README.md

 Oh, Spirit, who understand thee?
 Who comprehend Thee?
 Now, there are Two Incantation to the Ancient Ones set down here, which are well known to the Sorcerers of the Night, they who make images and burn them by the Moon and by other Things.
 And they burn them by the Moon and by other Things.
-And theyDownloaded from www.holybooks.com burn unlawful grasses and herbs, and raise tremendous Evils, and their Words are never written down, it is said.
+And they burn unlawful grasses and herbs, and raise tremendous Evils, and their Words are never written down, it is said.
 But there are.
 And they are Prayers of Emptiness and Darkness, which rob the Spirit.